jackrogers24/Genetic-Algorithms-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This project is hosted by Jupyter Notebook.
 Please refer to the following instructions file to understand the project structure and how to run included files: <a href="https://github.com/jrogers2400/Genetic-Algorithms-Project/blob/main/MiniProject1-Instructions.ipynb">Project Instructions</a>

 <p align="right">(<a href="#top">back to top</a>)</p>